Financial resources

 Indigenous students

-If you are an Indigenous student, you may be able to access educational financing through your band or through associations such as the Métis Nation of Alberta.
+If you are an Indigenous student, you may be able to access educational financing through your band or associations, such as the Métis Nation of Alberta.
 Visit Nukskahtowin Meeting Place for more information.

 Student lines of credit

-Your financial institution may have a student product that may benefit you.
-In most banks, it is known as a personal line of credit and you can get up $10,000 per academic year if you are a full-time student or up to $5000 if you are part-time.
-Also, some banks offer professional lines of credit if you are enrolled in a program leading towards a professional degree; for example, medicine, dentistry, chiropractic, optometry, pharmacy, veterinary medicine, Master of Business Administration (MBA) and accountancy.
-If you do not qualify for a government student loan, this may be another option you can explore
+Your financial institution may have a student product that could benefit you.
+In most banks, it is known as a personal line of credit, and you can get up to $10,000 per academic year if you are a full-time student or up to $5000 if you are part-time.
+Also, some banks offer professional lines of credit if you are enrolled in a program leading to a professional degree; for example, medicine, dentistry, chiropractic, optometry, pharmacy, veterinary medicine, Master of Business Administration (MBA) and accountancy.
+If you do not qualify for a government student loan, this may be another option you can explore.

 Canadian Forces

-If you are a member of the Canadian Forces you are eligible for Continuing Education Subsides for university studies.
+If you are a member of the Canadian Forces, you are eligible for Continuing Education Subsidies for university studies.
 Visit a Canadian Forces Recruiting Centre.

 Employers

 Check with your employer to see if they will pay for your courses.
-Some companies have plans where they will refund or provide you with tuition money if your courses relate to work.
+Some companies have plans to refund or provide you with tuition money if your courses relate to work.

 Lifelong Learning Plan (LLP)

 Do you have an RRSP?
 If so, look into the Lifelong Learning Plan.
-It allows you to borrow up to $10,000 per year, from your RRSP, to help you or your partner pay for your full-time education.
-If you have a disability you may qualify to attend on a part-time basis.
+It allows you to borrow up to $10,000 per year from your RRSP to help you or your partner pay for your full-time education.
+If you have a disability, you may qualify to attend part-time.
 For more information, visit the Canada Customs and Revenue Agency.

 Provincial and territorial Workers' Compensation Boards (WCB)

-If you are receiving compensation benefits and need some type of retraining, you may be eligible for funding.
+You may be eligible for funding if you are receiving compensation benefits and need some retraining.
 The WCB reviews each claim on its own merit and then determines what is in the best interest of the injured worker and the WCB.
 Please check with your provincial WCB.

 Scholarships, grants, and bursaries